 Compared to Mailjet, GetResponse positions itself as a more complete marketing suite.
 Both platforms include a drag-and-drop email editor, pre-designed templates, and even a landing page builder.
 The difference is that GetResponse extends those capabilities into full sales funnels, letting you capture leads and nurture them through every stage of the process.

-Where Mailjet stops at email and pages, GetResponse adds tools you won’t find there—like a built-in webinar platform for hosting live sessions and engaging with your audience in real time.
+Where Mailjet stops at email and pages, GetResponse adds innovative features you won’t find there—like a built-in webinar platform for hosting live sessions and engaging with your audience in real time.
 It also includes a simple CRM to track interactions, segment contacts, and manage relationships more effectively.

 In short, Mailjet is strong for email campaigns and collaboration, but GetResponse goes further by combining email, pages, funnels, webinars, and automation into a true all-in-one platform—streamlining marketing efforts and centralizing customer touchpoints.